OLACOLOGY/Transaction_Project_Analysis/README.md

   Total revenue ÷ number of units sold for a given product (or basket of products).

 - **PH** – Port-Harcourt
-  Short name for the city whose data set is stored in “Top_Sale_PH.csv”.
+  Short name for the city.

 - **SKU** – Stock-Keeping Unit
   The smallest sellable item in inventory; here used loosely to mean “product line” (e.g., “Men’s jacket” is treated as one SKU).